FedericaMayorga01/interview_exercise/README.md

 # Interview exercise: n-indirections Problem

 ## Overview
-This is my corrected solution for the n-indirections problem from the OWL interview.
+This is my corrected solution for the n-indirections problem from the OWL-Services interview.

 ## What I Learned
 After reviewing my code, I identified the problem I had: